Chickenpox and shingles; Shingles and chickenpox; Varicella and herpes zoster viruses

 Before a vaccine was developed in 1994, chickenpox was a common contagious childhood disease that produced itchy blisters, but rarely caused serious problems.
 However, if adults who did not have the disease as children contract it, it could cause more serious complications.

 Shingles is caused by the same virus that causes chickenpox.
 Once you have had chickenpox, the varicella-zoster virus lies dormant in your nerves and can re-emerge as shingles.
-Shingles, which is characterized by a rash of blisters, can be very painful but is not life-threatening.
+Shingles, which is characterized by a rash of blisters, can be very painful.
+But it is not life threatening.
 Some people who develop shingles also develop a condition caused postherpetic neuralgia, which causes the skin to remain painful even after the rash is gone.
-Shingles is most common in people over age 60 or in those with a weak immune system.
+Shingles is most common in people over age 60, or in those with weakened immune systems.
 There is a vaccine that reduces your risk of getting shingles.

 Signs and Symptoms

 The typical rash of chickenpox is made up of groups of small, itchy blisters surrounded by inflamed skin.
-The rash usually starts on the face, scalp, or chest, quickly spreading throughout the body.
+The rash usually starts on the face, scalp, or chest, and quickly spreads throughout the body.
 It usually appears a few days after you have been exposed.
-Over 4 days, each blister tends to dry out and form a scab, which then falls off 9 - 13 days later.
+Over 4 days, each blister tends to dry out and form a scab, which then falls off 9 to 13 days later.

-The rash is usually preceded or accompanied by:
+The rash may be preceded or accompanied by:

 - Fever, usually low grade

-Before the rash appears, you will have warning symptoms of pain -- usually a sharp, aching, piercing, tearing, or burning sensation -- on the part of your body where the rash appears 1 - 5 days later.
+Before the rash appears, you will have warning symptoms of pain, usually a sharp, aching, piercing, tearing, or burning sensation, on the part of your body where the rash appears 1 to 5 days later.
 That area may also feel itchy, numb, and unbearably sensitive to touch, even just from your clothes touching your skin.

 Other symptoms may include: